Best Places to Live with Allergies [Ranked]

 Ragweed: Early September

 The South is, unfortunately, the worst place to live for those who suffer from allergies.
 Its wet and humid climate creates long and hot spring months which allow tree pollen to easily spread and mold to grow.
 However, there are a few areas known to be less of a problem.
-Consider moving to Atlanta or Raleigh.
+Consider moving to Atlanta or Miami.

 Tree pollen: Middle of Spring